weaviate/weaviate-io/developers/weaviate/current/reader-generator-modules/openai-qna-transformers.md

 ### Docker-compose

-The Q&A module can be added as a service to the Docker-compose file.
-You must have a text vectorizer like `text2vec-contextionary` or `text2vec-transformers` running.
-An example Docker-compose file for using the `qna-openai` module (`bert-large-uncased-whole-word-masking-finetuned-squad (uncased)`) in combination with the `text2vec-transformers`is as follows:
+* The Q&A module can be added as a service to the Docker-compose file.
+* You must have a text vectorizer running.
+* An example Docker-compose file for using the `qna-openai` module in combination with the `text2vec-openai`is as follows:

 ```yaml
 ---